AnOpenSauceDev/AnOpenSauceDev/README.md

 Currently learning graphics and shader stuff.

-Website (not hosting a website _just_ yet): https://anopensauce.dev
+Website (not hosting at root just yet): https://anopensauce.dev, and hosting Is This Mod Legit at: https://isthismodlegit.anopensauce.dev/